WOLF'S DEN

 HARNESS TRAINING

 Mini pigs should NEVER have a collar on for any reason!
 Pigs are not dogs.
-Their tracheas', especially little pigs, are easily crushed.
-They have a fight or flight instict and will strangle themselves or choke.
-Collars make eating and drinking very uncomforable and difficult.
+Their trachea's', especially little pigs, are easily crushed.
+They have a fight or flight instinct and will strangle themselves or choke.
+Collars make eating and drinking very uncomfortable and difficult.
 The collars cause severe irritation to the pigs skin if left on.

 Harnesses are much safer and easier to control piggies with.
 You should never leave a harness on for more then a few hours.
 They can rub air off and create sores.